Skip to content

 Important: Astrocyte.from_config(path) loads AstrocyteConfig only — it does not instantiate vector stores, LLMs, or Tier‑2 engines.
 Bootstrap code must call resolve_provider, construct providers with provider_config, and attach them via set_pipeline and/or set_engine_provider.
 The reference HTTP app (astrocyte-services-py) implements Tier 1 wiring from YAML; Tier‑2 / engine wiring from the same config there is optional work — see wiring.py / brain.py for what is enabled today.

 HTTP extensions (auth, extra routers): there are no published astrocyte.rest.* entry point groups yet.
 Identity is handled in-process (env-driven auth modes in the REST package).
-For custom auth or routes, embed astrocyte in your own FastAPI/ASGI app today; a narrow plugin surface for astrocyte-rest (e.g. optional router and auth factory entry points) is planned so third parties do not have to fork the reference app.
+For custom auth or routes, embed astrocyte in your own FastAPI/ASGI app today; a narrow plugin surface for astrocyte-gateway-py (e.g. optional router and auth factory entry points) is planned so third parties do not have to fork the reference app.

 """astrocyte-example-vector: a minimal vector store provider."""